When someone close to us dies, we’re all expected to grieve.

 I had cared for dad as best I could, alone, for 14 very long years.

-According to testimony from workers on duty the next morning, my dad lay in his room in a pool of blood for several hours one night in mid-April.
-A massive amount of blood was lost, as he was on a blood thinner, I was told.
+According to testimony from workers on duty… the next morning, my dad lay in his room in a pool of blood.
+It was several hours one night in mid-April.
+A massive amount of blood was lost.
+He was on a blood thinners.
 He finally was found by the nurse coming on to first shift.

 When they could not reach my brother for several hours, they broke protocol and called me.
 I’m the youngest child, and even though I cared for my dad for years, I was not the POA.

-I have been reminded several times in recent weeks that, now that dad is gone, I do not need my brother to pursue litigation against the memory care facility.
-Clearly the blatant negligence behind him lying in his room all night bleeding to death is staggering in and of itself – a deeper look reveals potentially even more staggering facts from the evidence I have gathered from employees past and present of the memory care facility.
+I have been reminded several times in recent weeks that… now that dad is gone, I do not need my brother to pursue litigation against the memory care facility.
+Clearly the blatant negligence left him lying in his room all night.
+Bleeding to death is staggering.
+A deeper look reveals even more staggering facts.

 Taunting inside the jail: The story yet to be told

-Complicated grief is a real thing, and the embargo just lifted this morning on the results from a brand new clinical trial examining the disorder in 395 adults enrolled at academic medical centers in Boston, New York, Pittsburgh and San Diego.
+Complicated grief is a real thing.
+A clinical trial examined the disorder in 395 adults.
+They were enrolled at academic medical centers in… Boston, New York, Pittsburgh and San Diego.

 The frightening reality of the corrupt county I live in

-I hold out trust in God that He is a just God and that people are going to be held accountable by the justice system for what they did to my dad and I.
+I hold out trust in God.
+He is a just God and that people are going to be held accountable by the justice system for what they did to my dad and I.

 This is a poem that expresses how a lot of people with complicated grief feel.